Oelnbod/useful-config-files/README.md

 # useful-config-files
-some useful config files that I use.
+Some useful config files that I use.
+## init.el
+This is the emacs config file that I use, and I don't want to lose it.